undergrad-partner-school

 Student to Faculty Ratio

-In 2024, this ratio at Hood College was 11:1.
-That means that there were 11 times more students than teachers at this school.
-The total number of faculty teaching at the institution is 240.
-This number included 102 men and 138 women.
+According to the most recent data, the student-faculty ratio at Hood College was 10:1: that means 10 students per one teacher, which is considered a good ratio.
+The total number of faculty teaching at the institution is 248.
+This number included 104 men and 144 women.
 The fact that female faculty members outnumber the male ones at this school is telling of the importance gender equality has at Hood College.

 Student Population Diversity Graph